Error measurements for a quantum annealer using the one-dimensional Ising model with twisted boundaries: Results

 \section{Results}

-Let us first consider what happens when an individual instance of the Hamiltonian shown in Fig. \ref{fig:setup} is used as the problem Hamiltonian in a quantum annealing protocol.
-Fig. \ref{fig:counts_vt} demonstrates an example of such an experiment, in particular of the same chain run repeatedly over time with no gauge averaging.
-The distribution of domain walls is non-uniform, as should be expected in the presence of control errors.
-To most clearly observe U-shaped distribution and avoid effects such as local variations in qubits and couplers, we average over different chains and gauges.
-It is also worth noting from this figure that the deviation between runs is much larger than that expected purely from fluctuations due to finite system size.
+Experiments were performed on a D-Wave Processor as described in Methods (and in more detail in the supplemental material), and we describe the key findings here.
+Firstly consider an individual instance of the Hamiltonian shown in Fig. \ref{fig:setup} used in a quantum annealing protocol.
+Fig.~\ref{fig:counts_vt} demonstrates such an experiment, in particular annealing on the same chain run repeatedly over time with no averaging either over different definitions of $0$ and $1$ on the qubits (gauge averaging), or over different physical chains.
+As with most other experiments reported here each anneal took $20 \mu s$.
+The distribution of domain walls is non-uniform, as expected for local random fields even though we have tuned the qubit controls in an effort to eliminate such random fields.

+We now check whether the simple classical considerations of the previous section can account for our experimental observations.
+To avoid effects due to local variations in qubits and couplers, we average over different chains and gauges.
+Fig.~\ref{fig:counts_vt} also shows that the deviation between runs is much larger than expected for identical samples drawn from the same distribution, which can be seen by comparing the actual spread of the points with the standard error depicted in the error bars in the lower frame.
 This indicates that the control error has components that are faster than the time between samples.
 Fast errors are more difficult to detect, as well as to remove.
 For more discussion on this subject, see Sec.
 2.6 of the supplemental material.

 The difference in domain-wall probabilities in Fig. \ref{fig:counts_vt} is due to a combination of control errors, of the form given in Eq. \ref{eq:Hnoise}, and coupler control errors.
-However, as we have previously demonstrated, measuring the average domain-wall distribution removes the effect of coupler errors, allowing us to measure only the field errors.
+However, as we described in Sec.
+2.1 of the supplemental material, measuring the average domain-wall distribution removes the effect of coupler errors, allowing us to measure only the field errors.